-A Comparative Study of Women's Right to Procreate from the Perspective of the Islamic Legal School and the Feminist Movement
+A Comparative Study of Women’s Right to Reproduction from the Perspective of Islamic Legal Thought and the Feminist Movement

 Authors